Head Of Department

 Growing Years Series Coordinator

 Our Curriculum Goal

 ASPIRE Sessions are held at least three times a year, a session which promote quality relationship between school leaders and students.
-In these sessions, school leaders share and interact with student at the different levels to promote the school culture of discipline in alignment to the school ASPIRE values.
+In these sessions, school leaders or year heads share and interact with student at the different levels to promote the school culture of discipline in alignment to the school ASPIRE values.

 2. Form Teacher Guidance Period (FTGP)

 Form teachers and co-form teachers have face-to-face interaction with students on a one-to-one basis before the morning assembly to promote Teacher Student Relationship (TSR).
 During the session, the form teachers and the co-form teachers have one-to-one interaction to build quality teacher-student relationship through in-depth knowledge of every student.
 Through TSR, teachers are also able to identify students’ needs and nurture their character traits, dispositions and attitudes.
 TSR is also conducted during FTGP lessons.